matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 # Bacterial genome assembly & annotation from Illumina reads

-A Snakemake workflow for assembly & annotation of bacterial genomes from Illumina reads.
+Snakemake workflow for assembly & annotation of bacterial genomes from Illumina reads.
 FASTQs are submitted for quality assessment before trimming and reassessment, followed by assembly and annotation.
 Users supply raw, paired-end Illumina reads in FASTQ format, as well as nucleotide and amino acid FASTA files for a reference genome.